 Sleep deprivation has been associated with various adverse psychological problems such as endocrine disturbances, impairment of the immune system, and problems with the cardiovascular system.
 Loss of sleep can have a dramatic effect on the testosterone level in men and to some extent, the production of testosterone is dependent on the duration of sleep and the type of sleep.
 Normal sleep throughout the night can help in maintaining the normal level of testosterone but sleep deprivation or any disorder related to sleep such as frequently waking up at night affects the testosterone level.
 Also, loss of sleep affects the mood of a person and frequent loss of sleep can have an adverse effect on the mood.
 Depressed state or bad mood can affect the production of this sex hormone and causes health problems.

 4. Limit the intake of sugar

-The high sugar level in the body is associated with the development of the chronic disease, diabetes and the testosterone level in the people having diabetes are often found to be low.
-One of the studies has shown that the human body experiences a decline in the testosterone level only two to three hours after an intake of sugar.
-There is an inverse relationship between insulin level and sex hormone binding globulin and due to this relationship the testosterone level is low in the people who have a high glucose level in the body.
-Low testosterone in the diabetic people is one of the main reason why diabetics are more likely to suffer from erectile dysfunction as compared to non-diabetics.
-Also, high sugar intake is also related to obesity and the testosterone level in the obese people are found to be low as compared to the fit people.
+The high sugar level in the body is associated with the development of the chronic disease, diabetes and the testosterone level in the people having diabetes are often found low.
+One of the studies has shown that the human body experiences a decline in the testosterone level only two to three hours after the intake of sugar.
+There is an inverse relationship between insulin level and sex hormone-binding globulin and due to this relationship the testosterone level is low in the people who have a high glucose level in the body.
+Low testosterone in diabetic people is one of the main reason why diabetics are more likely to suffer from erectile dysfunction as compared to non-diabetics.
+Also, high sugar intake is also related to obesity and the testosterone level in obese people are found to be low as compared to the fit people.